ZhuoZhi-HIT/Postgraduate.github.io/_posts/2019-07-09-Interaction Dataset for Autonomous Driving.md

 ###General Introduction
 In our project, I have taken three parts of the work.1.Object detection for both vehicles and pedestrians.2.Object tracking for pedestrian.
 3.Self-merging algorithm and manual verification GUI for verification.

-Our project's website is http://interaction-dataset.com/.
+Our project's website is [here](http://interaction-dataset.com/).

 ![Our Procedure]({{site.baseurl}}/assets/img/procedure.png)

 ###Detection
 As for detection, I retrained Mask RCNN and add fore-ground mask as the 4th channel, and the average precision achieves __90.3% __for vehicle and __87.6%__ for pedestrian.
-The basic framework can be found in https://github.com/matterport/Mask_RCNN
+The basic framework can be found [here](https://github.com/matterport/Mask_RCNN)

 ![Framework]({{site.baseurl}}/assets/img/framework.jpg)